evermind/mosquitto/README.md

 ## General Usage

-The destination IP and port of the listening logstash service or netcat can be given to the mosquitto commandline:
+The destination host/IP and port of the listening logstash service or netcat can be given to the mosquitto commandline:

 ```
-$ /usr/bin/env HICAP_IP=10.10.10.201 HICAP_PORT=5555 /mosquitto/mosquitto -c /mosquitto/mosquitto.conf
+$ /usr/bin/env HICAP_HOST=10.10.10.201 HICAP_PORT=5555 /mosquitto/mosquitto -c /mosquitto/mosquitto.conf
 ```

 A netcat listener can be used instead of logstash for testing purposes: